Responsibility for the September 11 attacks: Assigning responsibility

-The investigators were quickly able to link the 19 men to the terrorist organization al-Qaeda, also by accessing material in their intelligence agency files.
+The investigators quickly linked the 19 men to the terrorist organization al-Qaeda.
 The New York Times reported on September 12 that: "Authorities said they had also identified accomplices in several cities who had helped plan and execute Tuesday's attacks.
 Officials said they knew who these people were and important biographical details about many of them.
 They prepared biographies of each identified member of the hijack teams, and began tracing the recent movements of the men."
 FBI agents in Florida investigating the hijackers quickly "descended on flight schools, neighborhoods and restaurants in pursuit of leads."
 At one flight school, "students said investigators were there within hours of Tuesday's attacks."
 The Washington Post later reported that "In the hours after Tuesday's bombings, investigators searched their files on [Satam] al-Suqami and [Ahmed] al-Ghamdi, noted the pair's ties to [Nabil] al-Marabh and launched a hunt for him."

 Based on the evidence, authorities in the United States quickly asserted that Osama bin Laden and his al-Qaeda organization were solely responsible for the attacks, and other suspects were ruled out.
 The Government of the United Kingdom reached the same conclusion.
 Although he denied involvement in the attacks at first, Osama bin Laden claimed full responsibility in a 2004 video.

 Author Laurie Mylroie, writing in the conservative political magazine The American Spectator in 2006, argued that Khalid Sheikh Mohammed and his family are the primary architects of 9/11 and similar attacks, that Khalid Sheikh Mohammed's association with Osama bin Laden is secondary, and that Al-Qaeda's claim of responsibility for the attack is after the fact and opportunistic.
-In an opposing point of view, former CIA officer Robert Baer, writing in Time magazine in 2007, asserted that George W. Bush Administration's publicizing of Khalid Sheikh Mohammed's claims of responsibility for 9/11 and numerous other acts was a mendacious attempt to claim that all of the significant actors in 9/11 had been caught.
+In an opposing point of view, former CIA officer Robert Baer, writing in Time magazine in 2007, asserted that the George W. Bush administration's publicizing of Khalid Sheikh Mohammed's claims of responsibility for 9/11 and numerous other acts was a mendacious attempt to claim that all of the significant actors in 9/11 had been caught.